Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Introduction

 \subsection{Literature Review}

 Implied volatility surface modeling has been studied extensively in the past.
-Successful approaches have been developed using stochastic and local volatility models, statistical properties of the implied volatility surface, interpolation schemes, and, lately, machine learning.
-An extensive review of the methods is found in~\cite{homescu2011implied}.
-We will quickly summarize the approaches that are relevant to our methodology.
+Successful approaches have been developed using stochastic and local volatility models, statistical properties of the implied volatility surface, and interpolation schemes.
+As of late, new streams of data-driven approaches have been considered, further enhanced with machine learning tools~\cite{franccois2022venturing, ackerer2020deep, gonon2024operator,chataigner2020deep}.
+An extensive review of the classical methods is found in~\cite{homescu2011implied}.
+Below, we summarize the approaches that are relevant to our methodology.

 The simplest way to obtain the function $\hat\sigma(T,K)$ is to choose an interpolation and extrapolation scheme to interpolate the available volatility quotes on the continuum.
 It is well known~\cite{fengler2009arbitrage} that such an approach is not arbitrage-free since a direct interpolation on the volatility surface often leads to a non-convex option pricing function.
 The mispricing is further exaggerated for assets with few option quotes available in the market, where the interpolation determines a large portion of the surface, increasing the risk of generating implausible or arbitrageable prices.
 An arbitrage-free interpolation scheme is feasible on the option pricing function rather than the implied volatilities~\cite{le2021arbitrage, andreasen2011volatility}.
 The interpolation methods remain problematic for assets for which only a few high-quality option prices are available.
 Furthermore, to obtain the implied volatilities from the market prices, an inversion of the Black-Scholes formula is required, which can only be achieved by a root-finding algorithm.